Learn to Single Crochet

 Now you will see that you have two loops on your crocheting needle.
 See picture below.

-Now once you pull the yarn through both loops you will have ONE loop on your needle again!
-You have just made what is called a single crochet.
+Once you pull the yarn through both loops you will have ONE loop on your needle again!
+You have just made what is called a single crochet!
 See picture below.

 Repeat this page from step 1 above, in the next loop on your chain.